codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

       --provider string                              The git provider, one of: azure|bitbucket|bitbucket-server|gitea|github|gitlab
       --provider-api-url string                      Git provider API url
       --repo string                                  Repository URL [GIT_REPO]
+      --request-timeout string                       The length of time to wait before giving up on a single server request.
+Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
+A value of zero means don't timeout requests. (default "0")
       --shared-config-repo string                    URL to the shared configurations repo. (default: <installation-repo> or the existing one for this account)
       --skip-cluster-checks                          Skips the cluster's checks
       --skip-ingress                                 Skips the creation of ingress resources